kelbon/AnyAny/README.md

   using any_engine = aa::any_with<Go, aa::copy, aa::move>;
   // All ready to use!
   ```
-Or another case : we want to reduce binary file size and interface for our 'print' function
+Or another case : we want to create 'print' function, which prints all arguments

-  typical way to implement it(bad):
+Typical way to implement it(bad):
 ```C++
   // now we have one function for every set of Ts..., for example different print for <int, double> and <double, int>
   // so we want to type erase it